Ev3nt1ne/herimp-500map/README.md

 	* decrease max tempo pitch slider (8, 32, 100)
 	* increase max tempo pitch slider (8, 32, 100)
 	* reverse (play back)
  - `Mode 6` (Shift + Mode 1): `Press and Hold` Loop Rolls (1/8, 1/4, 1/2, 1, 2, 4, 8, 16).
 It will create a loop of the relative dimension and activate the `Slip` function.
-On button release it will deactivate the loop and use the `Slip` to jump.
+On button release, it will deactivate the loop and use the `Slip` to jump.
  - `Mode 8` (Shift + Mode 4): Play Sampler
  	- `Shift`: Cue Sampler (i.e. pause it) //TODO
  - `Pitch`: Tempo pitch